AdobeDocs/campaign-web.en/help/v8/transactional-messaging/create-transactional.md

 ## Create a transactional message template {#transactional-template}

 In Campaign Web User Interface, the first step in transactional messaging configuration is the creation of the template or the direct creation of the message.
-This differs with the configuration on client console.
-Learn more here.
+This differs with [the configuration of transactional messages on client console](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/send/real-time/transactional).

-A transactional message template can be used to preview the delivery content received by the profile and send proofs before delivering it to the final audience.
+A transactional message template can be used to preview the delivery content received by the profile before it reaches the final audience.
+For instance, an administrator can set up and configure the templates, making them ready for use by marketing users.

 To create a transactional message template, follow the steps below :